ShaneRozenLevy/ShaneRozenLevy.github.io/_projects/tehs_pitch.md

 advantage of core actuation in ways that can be applied to spined quadrupeds.

-The goal of this work is to replicate the previous work done by Avik De on Jerboa.
+To begin my work on I Jerboa I replicated the previous work done by Avik De.
 To start I implemented a pitch unlocked tail energized gait on the boom.

 <div class="row">